mynodebtc/mynode_docs/docs/multisig/specter.md

 ### Remote Use

-Your myNode installation of Specter includes the additional "HWI Bridge" code to allow you to access your Specter wallet remotely.
+Your MyNode installation of Specter includes the additional "HWI Bridge" code to allow you to access your Specter wallet remotely.
-If you are using the myNode VPN, make sure that the VPN is running and then you can start myNode in your browser by entering `https://mynode.local:25441`.
+If you are using the MyNode VPN, make sure that the VPN is running and then you can start MyNode in your browser by entering `https://mynode.local:25441`.
 If you are using Tor for remote access, find your [Tor Hidden Service Address](/tor/web-gui.md) for Specter.
 Start a Tor browser and enter `your-tor-hidden-service-address:25441`.

 Specific instructions on how to use Specter can be found [here](https://github.com/cryptoadvance/specter-desktop/blob/master/docs/faq.md#how-do-i-run-the-app).